Introduction to X-Ray Computed Tomography

 Industrial CT Applications

 More and more companies in various sectors use industrial CT scanning technology.
-Industrial CT scanners are mainly used for applications in quality control, research and development, etc. As the application example of quality control, the CT scanners with computed tomography offer fault solutions if cast aluminum parts fail to meet the strength condition.
+Industrial CT scanners are mainly used for applications in quality control, research and development, etc. As an example of a quality control application, the CT scanners with computed tomography offer fault solutions if cast aluminum parts fail to meet the strength condition.
 It can detect shrinkage cavities in casting.

 Industrial CT scanning is used for non-destructive quality inspections that can check the internal structure, internal flaws, foreign matters, shrinkage cavities in casting caused by defective filling, etc. It is also available in fault investigation and reverse engineering applications.